-Disney Springs Buses: Everything You Want to Know
+Using the Disney Springs Buses: Everything You Need to Know

-Knowing how to travel from each Disney property to the other can get a bit overwhelming for new visitors.
+Knowing the fastest way to get from one Disney property to the other can get a bit overwhelming for new visitors.

-In this page, we'll explain how the Disney Springs Buses work, where they're located, what destinations they go to, and what you can expect inside of the bus.
+In this guide, we'll explain how the Disney Springs Buses work, where you can find them, what destinations they go to, and what you can expect when riding the Disney bus.

 How Does Disney Bus Transportation Work?